tsedio/tsed/docs/introduction/migrate-from-v7.md

 const myService = inject(MyService);
 ```

-With v7, your write your service using decorators like this:
+With v7, you write your service using decorators like this:

 ```ts
 import {Injectable, Configuration, Constant, Inject} from "@tsed/di";